Slavic Languages

 RUSS GU4344 ADV RUSSIAN THROUGH HISTORY.
 3.00 points.

-Prerequisites: RUSS UN3101 and RUSS UN3102 Third-Year Russian I and II, or placement test.
+Prerequisites: RUSS UN3101 and RUSS UN3102 three years of college Russian or the equivalent.

 Prerequisites: RUSS UN3101 and RUSS UN3102 Third-Year Russian I and II, or placement test.
 A language course designed to meet the needs of those foreign learners of Russian as well as heritage speakers who want to develop further their reading, speaking, and writing skills and be introduced to the history of Russia